-Lisa Marie Crosby was born and raised in Salt Lake City in 1985.
-She began formal watercolor painting lessons at the age of 8 years old and oil painting at age 16.
-At age 18, Lisa started her training at BYU where she began her studio art major as a freshman.
-Lisa earned her BFA in Studio with an emphasis of drawing and painting in 2008.
-She continues to paint in her studio in American Fork, Utah where she is married with two young children.
-Lisa spends her time painting, mothering, and traveling with her family where she receives much of her inspiration for her work.
+Lisa Marie Crosby was born and raised in Cottonwood Heights, Utah.
+She began formal watercolor painting at age 8 and oil painting at 16.
+Lisa continued her training at Brigham Young University where she earned her BFA in Studio Art with an emphasis of drawing and painting in 2008.

 Lisa continues to paint at her in-home studio in Southern Utah where she is married with four young children.
 She invites her children to engage with her paintings by allowing them to paint right on them with her.
 She receives inspiration from the landscape of life and mother earth combined.
 Lisa loves to travel, wake surf, and spend time with loved ones.